By Amy Sheridan, Seasons Program Director

 As the summer temperatures climb, it is increasingly important to remain hydrated.
-We know that hydration is important for our health and wellbeing.
+We know that hydration is important for our health and well-being.
 It supports our digestion, brain health, sleep, oral hygiene, skin and soft tissue integrity, and muscle strength.
-There are several creative ways out there that a person existing without cognitive changes is able to remind themselves to drink more water.
-A person living with dementia or cognitive changes may not recognize they are thirsty, they are sweating, or how hot it is outside, and oftentimes doesn’t have the cognitive ability to keep up with a reminder system.
+For a person with no cognitive change, there are several creative ways to remind oneself to drink more water.
+A person living with dementia or cognitive changes, however, may not recognize they are thirsty, they are sweating, or how hot it is outside, and oftentimes doesn’t have the cognitive ability to keep up with a reminder system.

 It is recommended for adults to have at least 8-10 cups of liquid each day.